David Kemp, Minister for the Environment and Heritage, 3 November 2003

-In December 2002 the Tasmanian Department of Primary Industries, Water and Environment submitted the document Assessing the Ecological Sustainability of the Tasmanian Giant Crab Fishery for assessment under the Environment Protection and Biodiversity Conservation Act 1999 (the Act).
+In April 2003 Primary Industries and Resources South Australia submitted the document Ecological Assessment of the South Australian Rock Lobster (Jasus edwardsii) Fishery for assessment under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).

 I am pleased to advise that assessment of the fishery is now complete.
-The assessment report will be available on the EA website at: http://www.ea.gov.au/coasts/fisheries/index.html.
+The assessment report will be available on the DEH website at: www.deh.gov.au/coasts/fisheries/index.html

-While there are some environmental risks associated with this fishery, I believe that DPIWE is committed to addressing these issues and is already taking proactive steps in some areas.
-Officers from our two departments have discussed some key areas requiring ongoing and increased attention.
-I understand that they have agreed to a number of recommended actions, focusing on addressing key issues, to be implemented before the next Commonwealth review of the fishery.
-The recommendations (Attachment B) have been an important factor in my decision to and I look forward to receiving your agreement to implement them.
+While there are some environmental risks associated with this fishery, I believe that Primary Industries and Resources South Australia is addressing them adequately.
+Officers from our two departments have discussed some key areas requiring ongoing attention.
+I understand that they have agreed to a number of recommended actions, focusing on ensuring the continuation of good management practices, to be implemented before the next Commonwealth review of the fishery.
+These recommendations, attached to the letter, have been an important factor in my decision to exempt the fishery and I look forward to receiving your agreement to their implementation.

-I would like to thank you for the constructive way in which your officials have approached this assessment and I look forward to reviewing the remainder of the Tasmanian managed fisheries.
+I would like to thank you for the constructive way in which your officials have approached this assessment and I look forward to reviewing the remainder of the South Australian managed fisheries.

 Minister for the Environment and Heritage